-Conference & Association Keynote Speaker
+Conference & Associations Keynote Speaker

 As a professional keynote speaker and human behavior specialist—with additional training in tactical, intelligence, and law enforcement techniques—I have the privilege of speaking at conferences, events, and meetings all over the country.